PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/tags/tags-listing.md

   After clicking on "Delete" button, the tag is deleted and a successful message is displayed "Successful deletion."

 ### Bulk actions
+The Bulk actions button is enabled only if at least one row of the list is selected.
 Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected stores (using the checkboxes).
 A user can:

 - Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.